mirkokurt/app-bricks-examples/examples/theremin/README.md

 ## How it Works

 The application creates a real-time audio synthesizer controlled by a web interface.
 User interactions on the webpage are sent to the Python backend via a WebSocket.
-The backend then calculates the audio parameters, generates a sine wave, and streams the audio data directly to the connected **USB** audio device.
+The backend uses the `wave_generator` brick to continuously generate and stream audio to the connected **USB** audio device with smooth transitions.

 - **User Interaction**: The frontend captures mouse or touch coordinates within a designated "play area".
 - **Real-time Communication**: These coordinates are sent to the Python backend in real-time using the `web_ui` Brick's WebSocket channel.
-- **Audio Synthesis**: The backend maps the X-coordinate to **frequency** and the Y-coordinate to **amplitude**.
-It uses a sine wave generator to create small blocks of audio data based on these parameters.
+- **Audio Synthesis**: The backend maps the X-coordinate to **frequency** and the Y-coordinate to **amplitude**, then updates the `wave_generator` brick's state.
+The brick handles smooth transitions using configurable envelope parameters (attack, release, glide).
-- **Audio Output**: The generated audio blocks are continuously streamed to the **USB** audio device, creating a smooth and responsive sound.
+- **Audio Output**: The `wave_generator` brick runs continuously in a background thread, generating audio blocks and streaming them to the **USB** audio device with minimal latency.

 High-level data flow:
 ```
-Web Browser Interaction → WebSocket → Python Backend → Sine Wave Generation → USB Audio Device Output
+Web Browser Interaction → WebSocket → Python Backend → WaveGenerator Brick → USB Audio Device Output
 ```